tcsarmento/AI-Code-Super-Challenge/Ultimate-Matery-Challenge/challenge-part3.md

 ### AI Agent Implementation

-Demonstrate mastery of modules 21-29 by creating an intelligent tutoring system.
+Demonstrate mastery by creating an intelligent tutoring system.

 ### 🔨 Tasks to Complete